michael-hartmann/caps/examples/README.md

 ------

 Compute the Casimir free energy at T=300K for a sphere of radius R=50µm and a separation between sphere and plate of L=1µm.
-The sphere is consists of gold (Drude model) and the plate consists of aluminium (Drude model).
+The sphere consists of gold (Drude model) and the plate consists of aluminium (Drude model).
 The program computes the free energy in units of k_B T.